MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 However, administrators can override the default behavior to make them editable for the user.
 If administrators make this change, some properties can be edited in Delve, and some can be edited in the legacy edit-profile experience in SharePoint.

-The new edit-profile experience built on profile cards will not support editing these properties.
+The new edit-profile experience built on profile cards won't support editing these properties.
 Users can still edit them if administrators have made the setting changes mentioned above, in the legacy edit-profile experience.
 However, by default, they'll not be visible anywhere and only provide value if you have a custom solution.
 The following list contains these properties.

 ### Properties synced from Microsoft Entra ID that aren't editable (by default) in Delve